NikhilHulle/SharedTask/Readme.md

 # Topic chosen :- Task 4: ValueEval: Identification of Human Values behind Arguments

+DISCLAIMER: We have not uploaded a seperate notebook for every model that we have tried, instead there is kust one notebook uploaded here for ease of understanding.
+We locally updated the models and ran it.

 We have uploaded a report as well for reference and deeper understanding of the work we have done.

 The Colab Notebook with the name "Final_notebook_Task4.ipynb" contains the code for all the models.
 Name and comments have been provided for each model.
 To setup the notebook in Colab: